MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 > [!div class="mx-imgBorder"]
 > ![Kanban board, Configuration error message](../backlogs/media/setup-backlog/column-config-error.png)

-Choose **Correct this now** to open the **Settings** dialog.
+Select **Correct this now** to open the **Settings** dialog.

 ::: moniker range=">= tfs-2017"

 In this example, two new states are added, **Triaged** for bug, and **Investigate** for user story.
 Each state is then mapped to an existing or new column.
-Once mapped to a column, the Kanban board displays the work items assigned to these states.
+After each state is mapped to a column, the Kanban board displays the work items assigned to these states.

 <img src="media/add-columns-custom-states-mapping.png" alt="Kanban board settings, Columns" />
 ::: moniker-end